 As the composting process proceeds, the internal temperature inside the windrows is between 130 - 160 degrees.
 The compost is continually monitored for heat and moisture levels to ensure proper composting.
 The entire process takes around 100 days.

-Once finished compost has been sampled and tested, it will be available for residents to pick up free of charge at neighborhood locations this fall.
-Additionally, it can be used to improve landscapes in parks and greenspaces across the city.
-Check back this fall for locations and hours for compost pickup.
+Once finished compost has been sampled and tested, it is available for residents to pick up free of charge.
+Additionally, it is used to improve landscapes in parks and greenspaces across the city.